Einstein Manifolds As Yang-Mills Instantons: Einstein manifolds and Yang-Mills instantons

-Since the spin connection $\omega_{AB} = \omega_{MAB} dx^M$ is a gauge field taking values in $SO(4)$ Lie algebra, first let us apply the Lie algebra decomposition $SO(4) = SU(2)_L \oplus SU(2)_R$ to it.
-This can explicitly be realized by considering the following splitting for spin connections \ct{opy}
+Since the spin connections $\omega_{AB} = \omega_{MAB} dx^M$ are gauge fields taking values in $SO(4)$ Lie algebra, first let us apply the Lie algebra decomposition $SO(4) = SU(2)_L \oplus SU(2)_R$ to them.
+This can explicitly be realized by considering the following splitting of spin connections \ct{opy}